anqxyr/scp-night/README.md

 The recommended way to install the theme is from the above link on `userstyles.org`.
 This repo also has separate CSS files with optional font changes and fixes for SCP Wiki-related userscripts that can be used separately by manually importing them to Stylish.
 There are in the `css` direcotry.

-There is also an automatically built version of the theme that includes the above 2 files.
-It is in the `build` directory and must also be manually imported.

 Contributing
 ------------